 The aggregate compensation paid by us to our directors and executive officers as a group (the "Office Holders"), including share-based compensation, was approximately \$196.8 million for the year ended December 31, 2022.
 This amount includes approximately \$0.1 million set aside or accrued to provide pension, severance, retirement or similar benefits or expenses.
-Share-based compensation for the year ended December 31, 2022 included \$172.2 million related to the vesting of certain performance-based options.
+The aggregate compensation includes share-based compensation for the year ended December 31, 2022 included of \$172.2 million, related to the vesting of certain performance-based options.
+These options were granted in 2021 and vested in 2022, as certain performance-based thresholds were met, including the Company going public on June 22, 2022.